Trio the Punch

+is a 1990 beat 'em up video game developed and published by Data East for arcades.
+It was only released in Japan in April 1990.
+Chelnov and Karnov were produced by the same director, with both games' titular lead characters making cameos.

+Hamster Corporation released the game as part of the Oretachi Gēsen Zoku series for the PlayStation 2 in 2007, as well as part of the Arcade Archives series for the Nintendo Switch and PlayStation 4 in May 2022.

 Gameplay

-Trio The Punch is a beat 'em up game where the player chooses a character from three playable characters, and fights numerous enemies across a side-scrolling game screen.
+Trio the Punch is a beat 'em up game where the player chooses a character from three playable characters, and fights numerous enemies across a side-scrolling game screen.
 Most of the levels are played scrolling to the right, but some loop around the left and right edges of the screen.
 Other levels allow the player to scroll upwards or downwards by jumping, while some do not contain scrolling at all.
 The game is completed when the player finishes all 35 levels.

-The player controls their character with an 8-way joystick and 3 buttons (attack, jump, and special attack).
 Certain enemies leave behind a heart on the screen after being defeated, and collecting the required number of these hearts for each level causes a boss to appear, who must be defeated in order to complete the level.
 The bosses appear from the start in some levels, so hearts do not always need to be collected.

-Setting

-The game begins in a tropical environment, but later levels may take place in the rainforest, urban cities, Middle Eastern desert, medieval Japan, or a futuristic military base.
-No instructions or explanations on the plot structure are given as the player progresses across the different levels.

-The game also contains a "game over" screen, which consists of an image of Michelangelo's sculpture, the Dying Slave.
-Choosing to continue the game on this screen causes the sculpture's face to change into a childish, cartoonish version of the original image, though the shadowed portion of the face remains in its original, realistic depiction.

-Text

-The game's text is displayed almost entirely in Japanese, and uses a unique mixture of hiragana, katakana, and kanji, which ignores conventional grammar and speech.

-As with many other Japanese games, English appears frequently, but is treated with disregard for grammar and readability.

-In-game persona

-Many of the game's enemies appear in contexts.
-While it is fitting to have ninjas appear in the medieval Japan level, and to have robots appear in the space level, the boss of the first level is a gigantic bronze statue of Karnov, which is carried on the shoulders of 4 smaller Karnovs.
-The word Mamorigami (守神) is etched onto the statue's base, and the statue attacks by breathing fire.
-It will change expressions after receiving damage.
-The boss of the second level is a gigantic bronze statue of a human fist.

-Parodic elements
+Though the game is seemingly an orthodox side-scrolling action game, jumping on top of enemy bullets causes the player's character to bounce away as if he had landed on a trampoline.
+This action occurs often throughout the game, but the image of bouncing off of small bullets gives the game an unnatural feel where the laws of physics are ignored.
+The game follows an unconventional level structure, where defeating a number of enemies is sufficient for the player to encounter and defeat the boss.

 Trio the Punch is similar to games like Parodius and Konami Wai Wai World in the sense that Data East parodied some of its own games by having Karnov and Chelnov appear as enemies.
 Other parodic elements include the Darumasan ga koronda feature, where all of the objects on the screen are forced to stop moving.